technocrat/victor-hugo/content/post/2018-08-30-ai-and-the-oracle-at-delphi.md

 Why shouldn't we hold AI to the same standard, and require it to explain to humans?

 Finally, I am reminded of Croesus, a king in Asia Minor, not he of the Golden Touch.
-There were geopolitical issues with the Persian Emperor Cyrus, and Croesus make war plans.
+There were geopolitical issues with the Persian Emperor Cyrus, and Croesus made war plans.
 Like any good ruler of the time, he consulted the Oracles.
 A common report is

 > If you go to war with the Persians, you will a destroy a great empire.